allegro/bigflow/docs/technologies.md

 ### Custom docker image

 When Dataflow launches worker VMs, it uses Docker container images.
 You can specify a custom container image instead of using the default one.
-It gives ability to install any non-python software, preinstall python dependencies, install GPU drivers etc, customize execution environment.
+It gives ability to install any non-python software, preinstall python dependencies, install GPU drivers etc., customize execution environment.

-The simplest way to create custom image is to use deafult beam SDK image as a base.
-Your `Dockerfile` migh look like:
+The simplest way to create custom image is to use default beam SDK image as a base.
+Your `Dockerfile` might look like:

 ```dockerfile
 # Inherit from default image.